HsiangHung/Machine_Learning_Note/ML_fundamentals/README.md

 The analytic expression for the second derivative is often complicated or intractable, requiring a lot of computation.
 Numerical methods for computing the second derivative also require a lot of computation.

 Newton method attracts to saddle points and saddle points are common in machine learning.
-As an example in [[Cross Validate: Why is Newton's method not widely used in machine learning?]][Why is Newton's method not widely used in machine learning?], if
+As an example in [[Cross Validated: Why is Newton's method not widely used in machine learning?]][Why is Newton's method not widely used in machine learning?], if

 <a href="https://www.codecogs.com/eqnedit.php?latex=f&space;=&space;f(x,y)&space;=&space;x^2-y^2" target="_blank"><img src="https://latex.codecogs.com/gif.latex?f&space;=&space;f(x,y)&space;=&space;x^2-y^2" title="f = f(x,y) = x^2-y^2" /></a>